BYLAWS

 ANNUAL MEMBERSHIP DUES

-Section 1: Annual Membership Dues shall be $500.00 per organization with over 300 employees, $250.00 per organization with less than 300 employees, $200.00 for Associate organization and $50.00 for an independent person .
-Invoices shall be issued to organizations at the beginning of the calendar year.
-The dues are to be paid annually covering the period of January 1 to December 31.
+Section 1: Annual Membership Dues shall be $250.00 for each agency and $50.00 for an Associate Member.
+Invoices shall be issued to all Members at the beginning of the calendar year and paid by January 31, covering the period of January 1 to December 31.

 ORGANIZATION